CoNSoLe: Convex Neural Symbolic Learning: Convex Neural Symbolic Learning

+{ The above states, actions, state transitions, initial state $\boldsymbol{s}_0$, and a discount factor $\gamma$ can form a Controlled Markov Process (CMP) \citep{abelexpressing,abel2021expressivity}, which is a Markov Decision Process (MDP) without a reward function \citep{abel2021expressivity}.
+In the following part, we define our reward function based on an end-of-trajectory reward \citep{abelexpressing}.
+Although the reward function is non-Markov, we prove in Theorem \ref{theo:conv_neg_opt_Q} that under our settings, there exists an optimal Q-function.
+The proof can be seen in Appendix \ref{proof:conv_neg_opt_Q}.}

-\textbf{Double convexity for the negative reward and Q-function in the search model.} Training \textsc{LoCaL} can bring a terminal reward \citep{petersen2021deep} to evaluate the episode.
-However, this reward is insufficient to enable a convex evaluation for instant state-action pairs.
-Thus, we propose to restrict the negative reward function to be convex.
-Based on Bellman equations \citep{bertsekas2015convex}, this design will ensure the convexity of the negative optimal Q-function.
+\textbf{Double convex deep Q-learning to search optimal actions.} {To optimize over the defined CMP for optimal actions, we seek certain convexity with provable optimal results.
+Thus, we propose a double convex deep Q-learning with the convex negative reward function and negative value function (i.e., Q-function).} Based on Bellman equations \citep{bertsekas2015convex}, this design will ensure the convexity of the negative optimal Q-function and global optimal solutions.
 More proof details can be referred to Theorem \ref{theo:conv_neg_opt_Q} and Appendix \ref{proof:conv_neg_opt_Q}.